Dr. Margaret Moncure

-Veterinary Assistant and Inventory Management
+Emily, Veterinary Assistant

 Betsy was born in Aurora, Colorado and was raised in Charlotte, NC.
 The soft spot in her heart for little furry animals led her to begin her work in the veterinary field as a kennel assistant in high school.
 Betsy loved the veterinary field.
 She worked her way from kennel assistant to assistant throughout the rest of high school and during summers as she attended UNC-Chapel Hill.
 She worked in Kentucky, Colorado and finally back to Charlotte as head assistant.
 Although planning to go to vet school, Betsy felt led to be a full-time wife and mother in 2004.
 Wanting to put her skills and passions to use but not wanting employment, she began to volunteer for the Animal Compassion Network in 2005.
 For eight years she managed their veterinary supplies and served as technician for their monthly intake and other events.

 Curtis and Betsy were married in 2001.
 They have 5 blessings: Mary Grace, Luke, Maggie, Katie and Ian.
 They all live in Asheville with their furry friends ranging from pit bulls to a chihuahua where Betsy spends most days homeschooling, making food and holding down the fort!
 If she had more free time she would enjoy mountain biking, boating, water skiing, swimming and gardening.

 Lora, Veterinary Assistant, Client Services